Doing Business with Disadvantaged Business Enterprises

-As explained in Chapter Two of the Construction Law Survival Manual at www.FullertonLaw.com, there are risks to a creditor in any joint check agreement.
+There are risks to a creditor in any joint check agreement.
 Most importantly, it will only help if a check is ever written.
 If the DBE defaults on its contract and general contractor does not owe any payment, the supplier will never receive payment.
 In other words, there is a defense of payment feature to most joint check agreements and a general contractor is not at risk to pay for the same materials twice.
-As is also discussed above in the section on Joint Check Agreements, a supplier would want a trust fund agreement or a security interest in the joint check agreement.
+A supplier would want a trust fund agreement or a security interest in the joint check agreement.
 These mechanisms preserve the defense of payment feature and do not increase the risk or cost to the general contractor.
-However, these features will dramatically improve the supplier's standing compared to other creditors of the DBE in the event of insolvency.
+However, these features will dramatically improve the supplier’s standing compared to other creditors of the DBE in the event of insolvency.

 Trust or Escrow Arrangement

-It is possible to create an escrow or trust payment agreement for the benefit of both the DBE and the supplier.
+It is possible to create an escrow or trust payment agreement for the benefit of the general contractor, the DBE and the supplier.
 This arrangement has been approved or even proposed in the past by some federal government procuring agencies without impacting minority participation points to the general contractor.
-Any government owner, private owner or general contractor could agree to this arrangement, especially with the precedent set by some federal agencies.
+Any government owner, private owner or general contractor could agree to this arrangement.
 An advantage is that only the DBE and general contractor need to agree.
 No agreement from the government is necessary.
 However, the supplier would want the general contract, or at least the subcontract, to contain an obligation to make payment pursuant to the escrow agreement.

 In an escrow or trust arrangement, the general contractor makes payments to an escrow agent, who then holds the funds in trust until both the DBE and supplier provide the escrow agent instruction on the amount the escrow agent should disburse to each.
 For example, this law firm has acted as escrow agent in such arrangements in the past.
-An example of an escrow or trust agreement is available in the Appendices.
+We can send you an example of an escrow or trust agreement on request.

 If the DBE and supplier do not provide the escrow agent instruction, then the DBE, supplier or escrow agent can request a court order regarding the proper disbursement.
 Legal action can result in additional costs, but that threat of additional cost normally motivates the parties to make an agreement.
 There is a defense of payment feature to an escrow or trust agreement.
 If no payment is due to either the DBE or the supplier, then the general contractor is not obligated to make any payment.
 However, an escrow or trust arrangement does reduce the risk of insolvency or misappropriation of funds, while allowing the general contractor the minority participation points.
-As explained in chapter on Trust Funds Laws and Agreements in the Construction Law Survival Manual at www.FullertonLaw.com, both general contractors and suppliers benefit from trust fund provisions.
+As explained in the Construction Law Survival Manual chapter on Trust Funds Laws and Agreements http://www.fullertonlaw.com/construction-law-survival-manual/trust-fund-laws-and-agreements.html, both general contractors and suppliers benefit from trust fund provisions.
 They reduce the risk of both general contractors and suppliers, without increasing costs.

-An escrow or trust agreement will normally work only if the DBE is a subcontractor.
-The government will not normally sign an escrow or trust agreement, so this is not an option if the DBE has a contract directly with the government.
+An escrow or trust agreement will normally not work if the DBE is a general contractor, with a contract directly with the government.
+The government will not normally sign an escrow or trust agreement.
 It is possible that the government modify the general contract to say that electronic payment will be made directly to a specific bank account.
 That bank account could be in the name of the escrow agent or even in the name of the supplier.
 However, the supplier may or may not have a direct cause of action against the government if it fails to follow the contract payment terms, because only the DBE has a contract with the government, not the supplier.
 A supplier may be able to make a similar arrangement, however, with the Assignment of Claims Act.